What is Azure Data Box Gateway?

 - The local cache allows data ingestion at a high rate.
 When high amount of data is ingested during peak business hours, the cache can hold the data and upload it to the cloud.

 - The local cache allows fast read access until a certain threshold.
 Until the device is 50-60% full, all the reads from the device are accessed from the cache making them faster.
-Once the used space on device goes above this threshold, then the device starts to remove local files.
+Once the used space on the device goes above this threshold, then the device starts to remove local files.

 Limited bandwidth usage - Data can be written to Azure even when the network is throttled to limit usage during peak business hours.